Updated May 2023

 If that sounds like you, stop right now!
 Step away from the keyboard and think again about how you approach your LinkedIn connection strategy.
+Keep on reading, and let me take you through the dos and don'ts!

 Bad messages persist